 Maybe!
 Given the multitude of cameras available however, it’s unlikely that we can provide specific instruction on a particular model.
 Usually, sitting down and reading the manual to your camera pays dividends in the long run, even if it is sometimes tedious.

 Additionally, we have put together a list of educational resources that may be helpful as well.

-Can you recommend places to take photos in Portland?
+Where can I go to take photos in Portland?

 Yes, we have put together a guide to photography in Portland that may be helpful in getting you started.